opnchaudhary/parasnath.com.np/src/_posts/2020-02-13-force-install-npm-in-arch-linux.markdown

 problem after I was trying to update the system.
 Here I will explain the problem that I faced and the solution.
 <!--more-->
 In the past, whenever I updated the packages and had any issue I was able to use *--force* option.
 This option used to solve almost all of my problems.
-The recent version of pacman/yaourt do not have the *--force* option.
+The recent version of pacman/yaourt does not have the *--force* option.

-Today while I was updating **npm** I got into similar situation.
+Today while I was updating **npm** I got into a similar situation.
 The error was as follows:

 ```txt
 error: failed to commit transaction (conflicting files)